One-Trip Global Food Access

 The design philosophy prioritizes the shopper experience with a flexible, consumer-centered layout.
 The preferred option is a radial arrangement of aisles radiating outward from the central food court.
 Inspired by the concept of a global hub, the form uses a spoke-and-hub plan that maximizes visibility, reduces dead space, and keeps navigation intuitive.

-The architecture is not a passive retail shell.
-It is a responsive space where community, belonging, and storytelling merge into a unified cultural journey.
+The architecture is not a passive supermarket shell.
+It is a responsive space where community, belonging, and storytelling merge into a unified culinary journey.

 The radial layout creates clear sightlines from the central hub to every aisle, supporting security, wayfinding, and a sense of openness.